Rose of the Rancho (1914 film)

 Rose of the Rancho is a 1914 American silent Western film directed by Cecil B. DeMille.
 It is based upon the play of the same name by David Belasco and Richard Walton Tully.
 The film cost $16,988 to make, and grossed $87,028.

 The film was remade in 1936 by Paramount and starred John Boles and Gladys Swarthout.

 Plot

-Esra Kincaid (La Reno) takes land by force and, having taken the Espinoza land, his sights are set on the Castro rancho.
-US government agent Kearney (Johnston) holds him off till the cavalry shows up and he can declare his love for Juanita "The Rose of the Rancho" (Barriscale).
+Esra Kincaid takes land by force and, having taken the Espinoza land, his sights are set on the Castro rancho.
+US government agent Kearney holds him off till the cavalry shows up and he can declare his love for Juanita "The Rose of the Rancho".